 The Bishop's Chaplaincy Committee is a board of faculty and staff from the constituent campuses of the ECP community (Princeton University, Westminster Choir College, and Princeton Theological Seminary), clergy from area parishes, and community members from the town of Princeton.

-The Chaplaincy Committee meets quarterly offers a sounding board for strategic visioning and planning, advisory support, and counsel on matters pertaining to finances, buildings, and grounds.
-The Senior and Junior Wardens from the Student Vestry serve as ex officio members, providing a direct line of communication between the two bodies.
+The Chaplaincy Committee meets monthly and offers a sounding board for strategic visioning and planning, advisory support, and counsel on matters pertaining to finances, buildings, and grounds.
 The Chaplaincy Committee is also tasked with mediating any conflict, concern, or grievance that may arise between the chaplain and chaplaincy community, in consultation with the Bishop.

 Dr Jack TanNous